 Tens of thousands of suppliers provide us with the products, services, and materials needed for our tobacco, pharmaceutical, and processed food businesses.
 We expect all suppliers to uphold the high standards of integrity, quality, and safety that are referred to in the JT Group Responsible Procurement Policy.
-In 2015 we launched JT Group Supplier Standards that set out the behavior we expect from suppliers, globally.
-These Standards build on the ones we have been applying in our international tobacco business and, in conjunction with our Responsible Procurement Policy, will help us to work with suppliers to identify and resolve any issues that may occur.
-We are also considering the implications of the 2015 U.K. Modern Slavery Act.
-OUR TAX PRACTICES We believe that taxes are both necessary and desirable, and we are committed to paying levels of taxation that are not only firmly within the letter and spirit of local laws but are in accordance with our responsibilities to all stakeholders in our "4S" model.
+In 2015 we launched JT Group Supplier Standards that set out the behavior OUR TAX PRACTICES We believe that taxes are both necessary and desirable, and we are committed to paying levels of taxation that are not only firmly within the letter and spirit of local laws but are in accordance with our responsibilities to all stakeholders in our "4S" model.
 We do not engage in aggressive and artificial tax planning or tax avoidance schemes, and never use legal entities for tax purposes only.
 In 2015 we paid a total of 132,027 million Yen in corporate tax across the JT Group.
 Our approach to tax is guided by an integrated Global Tax function that works across the JT Group to provide advice on tax issues and ensure appropriate payment of taxes.
 This function also manages a yearly compliance process in which business units must issue a detailed report, signed off by the Finance Director, to show they are meeting their local tax obligations.
 We aim to be as transparent as possible on taxation, and to foster good relationships with tax authorities in order to reduce uncertainty or misunderstanding on both sides.
 One of our key challenges is that tax legislation and practice in some territories, particularly in emerging markets, is often less clear than we would like it to be.
 This can easily translate into differences of opinion with authorities over the interpretation of tax regulations.
-We always try to solve these disagreements through active engagement.
-REGULATORY LANDSCAPE An important topic for the JT Group over the next few years will be the OECD's Base Erosion and Profit Shifting (BEPS) Project, which aims to clamp down on tax planning strategies that artificially shift profits to low-tax or no-tax locations and reduce taxable base.
-Because we earn income only in countries where we have substantive business operations, we are confident that the JT Group is paying its fair share of taxes.
-However, we are still digesting the latest recommendations of the BEPS Project in order to understand the potential implications on the JT Group.
+We always try to solve these disagreements through active engagement. implications of the 2015 U.K. Modern we expect from suppliers, globally.